 Need some keto pizza recipe ideas?
 Just check out my keto pizza board on Pinterest.

-Since nutritional yeast already has that cheesy flavor, you can make a keto friendly cheese sauce using nutritional yeast and some different spices.
+Since nutritional yeast already has that cheesy flavor, you can make a keto friendly cheese sauce, similar to velveeta, using nutritional yeast and some different spices.

 Here's a recipe from Elephantastic Vegan, though you'll have to substitute the all-purpose flour for something more keto-friendly like almond or coconut flour.

 Who Should Not Use Nutritional Yeast?